 Friedreich Ataxia Program

-Our FA program, designed to address the underlying cause of disease, is based on GeneTAC™ small molecules consisting of a DNA-binding moiety designed to bind to the expanded GAA sequence in the first intron of the FXN gene in FA patients, linked to a ligand moiety designed to recruit an endogenous transcriptional elongation complex to unblock the transcriptional machinery and restore the production of functional natural FXN proteins to therapeutic levels.
+Our FA program, designed to address the underlying cause of disease, is based on GeneTAC™ small molecules consisting of a DNA-binding moiety designed to bind to the expanded GAA sequence in the first intron of the FXN gene in FA patients, linked to a ligand moiety designed to recruit an endogenous transcriptional elongation complex to unblock the transcriptional machinery and restore the production of endogenous FXN proteins to therapeutic levels.

 Fuchs Endothelial Corneal Dystrophy Program

 Fuchs Endothelial Corneal Dystrophy (FECD) is a genetic eye disease characterized by bilateral degeneration of corneal endothelial cells (CECs) and progressive loss of vision.
-Typically, the disease manifests after age 40 and can be detected through routine eye exam.
+Typically, the disease manifests after age 40 and can be detected through routine eye exams.
 As individuals age, CECs become dysfunctional and degenerate.
 As a consequence, fluid accumulates in the cornea (corneal edema), causing reduced visual acuity, reduced contrast sensitivity, glare, and eventual corneal blindness.
 Other symptoms include pain and grittiness in the eye.

 This genetic eye disease affects more than one million people in the U.S. Over 70% of FECD cases are caused by cytosine-thymine-guanine (CTG) nucleotide repeat expansions in the TCF4 gene, which is transcribed into pathogenic TCF4 RNA that forms nuclear foci and sequesters splicing proteins, leading to transcript mis-splicing (spliceopathy) and CEC death.
 CECs harbor the longest known TCF4 repeat expansions in the body, potentially explaining why the cornea is the only affected tissue.
 There is currently no effective therapeutic intervention that addresses the root cause of the disease.
 Corneal transplantation, including various modalities of keratoplasty, is the only treatment option to correct advanced FECD.